A BMS-invariant free fermion model: Fermions on the Galilean/Carollian geometry

 and

 The first one, constructed from the vector in Table.\ref{bispinors}, is a chiral fermion in a CFT$_2$ which has been studied thoroughly in the literature.
 In the rest of this paper, we focus on the fermionic model \eqref{bmsfermion} constructed from the pseudo-vector with Carrollian symmetry, which we refer to as the BMS fermion.
 The name will become clearer in the next section.
 By construction, the action \eqref{bmsfermion} is parity even, and is invariant under the G/C boost, rigid scaling, and translational transformations.
 The action is real provided that the reality condition \eqref{realfermion} is satisfied, namely $\psi_1$ and $\psi_2$ are both real.\footnote{Our action \eqref{bmsfermion} looks similar with eq.
 (4.4) of \cite{Bagchi:2017cte} which was obtained from the study of tensionless limit of superstring theory.
 The action looks the same up to a relative coefficient between the two components of $\psi$.
 We note that, however, their conjugate relation eq.
-(4.8c) indicates that the two components are complex conjugate to each other, whereas we require them to be both real. }
+(4.8c) indicates that the two components are complex conjugate to each other, whereas we require them to be both real.
+On the other hand, \cite{Bagchi:2018wsn} worked with the same action with real fermions.}